The Haunted Mansion: Disney-ifying Racism

 2006 was a fun year considering lots of people thought the world was ending on 6/6/06; I remember that day.
-It was deeply uneventful but interesting because of how many thought that.
+It was deeply uneventful but interesting because of how many people thought that.
 I’d already been through this with Y2K, so I was like, “Probably won’t end”.
+And reader, obviously I was right.

 We also see the Christian gaze again with the church scene, where the main character goes to get help and demons end up tormenting her in a vision.
 We also see many terrible visions of death/hideous creatures/disfigurement, which happens early on, making me think Amy is some type of psychic.
 The true psychic is a tiny Chloe Grace Moretz who helps Amy find Nick.
 Taking Nick in the first place is clearly a trap to lure Amy there and it’s revealed that it’s because she escaped them and is “one of them”, according to the demon folk anyway.

 Now, if you’ve seen my other work at all, you’d know that whatever demons are (we’re not really sure), they aren’t human and never were.
 Sometimes in Christian-led storylines, people become demons if they’re bad enough and that isn’t true at all.
 Demons have abilities that far transcend humans in death, so it’s unlikely they’re very similar to us at all–another point reinforcing this is that when a demon is around a human, they cause irreparable damage to the person.
-Even their presence breaks us down, as does the body when they possess people in demonic folklore.
+Even their presence breaks us down, as does the body when they finally possess people in demonic folklore.
+The damage, however, starts long before possession takes place.

 When we get into the lore of how this place came to be, it’s unfortunately riddled with Satanic Panic, which is a phenomenon that started in the 80s in the U.S., where the media became obsessed with protecting their children from ritual abuse by Satanists that was supposedly happening.
-The FBI even investigated it and found nothing; people went to jail who didn’t commit crimes because a new form of witch hunt began happening if you wore black and were a little weird (look it up; people went to prison who didn’t commit crimes).
+The FBI even investigated it and found nothing; people went to jail who didn’t commit crimes because a new form of witch hunt began happening if you wore black and were a little weird (look it up; people went to prison who didn’t do anything all because people thought they did).
 Satanic Panic can be recognized in movies by a clear dichotomy of good (Christianity) versus evil (Satanic).
 Evil exists in many forms and in humans, so it can be irritating to watch the same narrative, especially when sex abuse exists in churches.

 So I became impatient with the tired “oh it’s because they were Satanists” explanation of villany.
 The employees of St. Rosemary’s hospital burned the place purposefully to the ground and stayed inside to burn because get this: “devil worship” and “eternal youth rituals”.
 Essentially, they gave the hospital to Satan as sacrifice?
 Because that sounds remotely possible that people wouldn’t run out of a burning building as a survival reflex; this act cements these people as the monsters Christianity is painting them as.
 Now, sacrificing people and draining blood is monstrous–but Satanists, real ones, don’t do this sort of thing.
 They don’t believe in hurting other people (I’ve read their Bible, too).
 So Satanic Panic, at its core, is an overinflated fear of what Christians think Satanists are doing in the dark instead of what they actually do.
 I guess the hospital cult’s reward is that they get to stay in limbo-Hell forever?
 Shows again Christianity’s view of how Satan rewards people for their worship.
 I can’t speak for Satanists, since I’m not one, but I’m certain that isn’t how they view anything of their religion.